 Every year, all chametz left in a person's possession must be destroyed before sof z'man biur chametz - the concluding time for destroying chametz - on the morning before Pesach begins.
-The burning is to take place before the end of the $5^{th}$ halachic hour (11:37 AM in the Chicago area).
+The burning is to take place before the end of the 5th halachic hour (11:28 AM in the Chicago area).
 The ideal manner of destroying chametz is by burning it.
 If that is impractical, any of the following may also be employed: pouring inedible detergent (such as bleach) over it, crumbling it up and flushing it down the toilet, or throwing it away in a publicly-owned garbage can or Dumpster.
 In order to burn the chametz efficiently and safely, it is advisable to first remove it from any non-flammable packaging (such foil or plastic).

-As a community service, the following organizations will hold public biur chametz on Wednesday, April 5, 2023 from 8 am to 11 am: The Agudah will be in the southeastern parking lot of the Lincolnwood Village Mall, and F.R.E.E. of Chicago - The Bellows Center will be in their parking lot at 2935 W. Devon Ave. in Chicago.
+As a community service, the following organizations will hold public biur chametz on Monday, April 22, 2024 from 8 AM to 11:30 AM: The Agudah will be at the Lincolnwood Town Center - Lower Level, southeast parking lot.
+(Enter from McCormick via Town Center Drive.), and F.R.E.E. of Chicago - The Bellows Center will be in their parking lot at 2935 W. Devon Ave. in Chicago.